 As teachers, the zoom technology has provided brilliant gifts.
 First, using break out rooms during class grants students the ability to practice the same exercise at the same time allowing for more class time to explore new topics or the repetition students need to master a skill.
 The break out rooms also offer great spaces for conversation, connection and reflection.
 It gives students the freedom to speak amongst themselves without an instructor present as they process and move towards understanding of the instructors teachings or even their learning styles.
 The chat and live transcript features free up students from notetaking so they can focus on the examples and scenes throughout class and give accessible options for more students.

 These online learnings translate to a in person stage or classroom.
 They uplift the artform, they create improvised theater instead of just comedy.
 They allow us to grow in ways we couldn't even have imagined or thought we needed before the pandemic.
 So as the online exodus continues, I ask of schools, institutions and teachers to continue to offer virtual options.
 Decrease the frequency if you need to juggle in person and online, but don't walk away completely.
 Offer something once a month, or twice a year - whatever works for your schedule.
 There are members of our community that rely on these classes, jams and shows as their primary form of connection and creativity.
-There are folks that can't get to an in person class for accessibility reasons whether it be lack of transportation, child care or abilities.
+There are folks that can't get to an in person class for accessibility reasons whether it be lack of transportation, child care, health or abilities.
 There are people who can't return to their local communities because they don't feel supported, welcomed or worse.
 These improvisers were there for you when you most needed them, now is when they most need you.